Azathothas/Stars/README.md

 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) – GitQL is a extensible SQL-like query language and SDK to perform queries on various data sources such .git files with supports of most of SQL features such as grouping, ordering and aggregation and window functions and allow customization like user-defined types and functions
 - [Andoryuuta/certstream-rs](https://github.com/Andoryuuta/certstream-rs) – A library for streaming Certificate Transparency Log events from the certstream service
 - [AsahiLinux/muvm](https://github.com/AsahiLinux/muvm) – muvm - run programs from your system in a microVM
+- [Askannz/munal-os](https://github.com/Askannz/munal-os) – An experimental operating system fully written in Rust, with a unikernel design, cooperative scheduling and a security model based on WASM sandboxing.
 - [Beastwick18/nyaa](https://github.com/Beastwick18/nyaa) – A tui tool for browsing and downloading torrents
 - [Ben-Lichtman/ropr](https://github.com/Ben-Lichtman/ropr) – A blazing fast™ multithreaded ROP Gadget finder. ropper / ropgadget alternative (currently x86 only)
 - [Berrysoft/symdep](https://github.com/Berrysoft/symdep) – A simple tool to view the import & export symbols of executable.